Heavyweight Hoodie & Crewneck

 Your woven label, neck print, hangtag, and packaging on our production — the whole garment delivered as your label.

-The low-MOQ way to launch or restock a multi-style drop without a four-figure-piece commitment.
+The lean-quantity way to launch or restock a multi-style drop without a four-figure-piece commitment.

 Send what you have — a tech-pack, reference garments, mood images, or just your style list and fabric weight targets.
 We turn it into a production-ready spec and tell you which service model (OEM, ODM, private label, or Drop Pack) fits your stage and budget.